Board Roster and Bios

 In practice, this results in a variety of actions – from the adoption and oversight of the Academy’s annual budget, to the recognition of constituency groups, to external and public outreach.
 The BOD’s work is supported by a number of BOD committees and AAPA volunteer Commissions and Committees that provide additional council and expertise.

 Detailed information on the BOD’s duties can be found in the AAPA Bylaws.
-The BOD’s operations are governed by the BOD Policy Manual.
+The BOD’s operations are governed by the Board of Directors Manual.
 Board members are also guided by standard governance practices and adopted shared values that are reviewed at each meeting.

 Immediate Past President